Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Single-family detached homes are the single most common housing type in Asheville, accounting for 54.31% of the city's housing units.
-Other types of housing that are prevalent in Asheville include large apartment complexes or high rise apartments ( 25.59%), duplexes, homes converted to apartments or other small apartment buildings ( 12.55%), and a few row houses and other attached homes ( 3.94%).
+Single-family detached homes are the single most common housing type in Asheville, accounting for 54.30% of the city's housing units.
+Other types of housing that are prevalent in Asheville include large apartment complexes or high rise apartments ( 26.95%), duplexes, homes converted to apartments or other small apartment buildings ( 11.70%), and a few mobile homes or trailers ( 3.66%).

 People in Asheville primarily live in small (one, two or no bedroom) single-family detached homes.
 Asheville has a mixture of owner-occupied and renter-occupied housing.

-Relative to North Carolina, our data show that Asheville's latest annual appreciation rate is higher than 90% of the other cities and towns in North Carolina.
+Relative to North Carolina, our data show that Asheville's latest annual appreciation rate is lower than 70% of the other cities and towns in North Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Asheville differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Asheville - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Asheville real estate investment or home purchase decisions.